 Researchers from the US have reported that a naturally occurring compound found in broccoli and other cruciferous vegetables may help protect against respiratory inflammation that causes conditions like asthma and allergic rhinitis.
+Buy Combivent.

 The study was published in the March edition of the journal Clinical Immunology, and showed that the chemical sulforaphane, present in vegetables including broccoli, triggers an increase of antioxidant enzymes in the human airway that offers protection against free radicals that we breathe in every day in polluted air, pollen, diesel exhaust and tobacco smoke.
 Free radicals can cause oxidative tissue damage, which leads to inflammation and respiratory conditions like asthma, as well as cancer.